sciknoworg/schema-miner/README.md

 ## 📚 Citing this Work

-If you use this repository in your research or applications, please cite the appropriate paper(s):
+If you use this repository in your research or applications, please cite the following paper(s):

-- Schema-Miner (schema discovery/mining only):
+- **LLMs4SchemaDiscovery: A Human-in-the-Loop Workflow for Scientific Schema Mining with Large Language Models**:
   > Sameer Sadruddin, Jennifer D’Souza, Eleni Poupaki, Alex Watkins, Hamed Babaei Giglou, Anisa Rula, Bora Karasulu, Sören Auer, Adrie Mackus, and Erwin Kessels.
   > **LLMs4SchemaDiscovery: A Human-in-the-Loop Workflow for Scientific Schema Mining with Large Language Models.**
   > In *The Semantic Web – ESWC 2025*, Springer, Cham, pp. 244–261.